NathanAr6/SteamABSA/README.md

 # Steam Aspect Based Sentiment Analysis Web App
-This Aspect Based Sentiment Analysis (ABSA) project is part of my undergraduate thesis where I created ABSA model using Convolutional Neural Networks (CNN) and compared it with the Long Short-Term Memory (LSTM).
+Sentiment analysis is the process of analyzing opinions towards a particular product, events, service, or topic to determine if the opinion is positive, negative, or neutral.
+There are three analysis level on sentiment analysis, document, sentence, and aspect.
+The aspect levels appear with the assumption that an opinion consist of sentiment and it's target (aspect).
+Therefore, in Aspect Based Sentiment Analysis (ABSA), there are two tasks that needs to be done, aspect extraction/classification and sentiment classification.

+This  project is part of my undergraduate thesis where I created ABSA model using Convolutional Neural Networks (CNN) and compared it with the Long Short-Term Memory (LSTM).
+This repository contains the code for a Flask web that performs ABSA with model that already trained.
 The system will classify reviews into 9 different aspects:

 1. Gameplay: The mechanics, playability, and control system of the game.
 2. Graphics: The quality of the graphics, atmosphere, and the user interface of the game.